 Positivism

 The information is collected using scientific methods.
 There is simply no alternative method to extract information except science.
 The knowledge is built upon rigorous scientific methods.
 This is an excellent resource for acquiring knowledge.
-The term positivism was coined by the philosopher and sociologist Auguste Comte in the early 19th century.
-Positivists assert that there is a singular reality that can be quantified and recognized.
+The concept of positivism was introduced by philosopher and sociologist Auguste Comte in the early 19th century.
+Positivists believe that a single reality exists that can be measured and acknowledged.

-As a result, they are more likely to utilize quantitative methods in their research.
-Usually, positivists put forward a hypothesis that can be tested and either proven or disproven through statistical data analysis.
-Positivism is one of the paradigms of research that focuses on exploring the correlation between two variables rather than looking into the underlying causes.
+Consequently, they are more inclined to use quantitative methodologies in their research.
+Typically, positivists propose a hypothesis that can be empirically evaluated and either validated or disproved through statistical data analysis.
+Positivism emphasizes on the relationship between two variables instead than investigating the root causes.

 An interviewer shapes the ideas based on their own interpretations.
 Interpretivists believe that individuals are complicated and complex beings, not merely passive entities responding to external social influences.

 They believe that people perceive reality differently and exhibit diverse behaviors.
-Thus, interpretivism argues that scientific methods are not suitable for analyzing human behavior.
-Interpretivism advocates for the use of qualitative methods, such as participant observation and unstructured interviews, to analyze human behavior and society.
+Thus, interpretivism contends that scientific approaches are not adequate for evaluating human behavior.
+Interpretivism argues for the use of qualitative approaches, including participant observation and unstructured interviews, to examine human behavior and society.

 In addition, interpretivists argue that social interactions shape our understanding of the world.
 They view knowledge as being shaped by discourses, ideas, and experiences rather than being objective or value-free.